Truth and Honesty

 Courtesy often has clear patterns of instinctive alignment.
 We tend to be courteous and polite to people we define to be “Us.”
 We tend to ignore and reject courtesy, and we too often pursue rudeness and choose to exhibit both affronting and offensive behavior when we define people to be “Them.”
 We see those patterns far too often in far too many settings.
 The underlying instinctive thought processes are consistent and clear.

-Based on the activation of our instinctive inter group thought processes and attitudes, we are too often contentious, rude and intentionally, deliberately, very openly, and obviously impolite, discourteous, and disrespectful relative to whomever we perceive to be “Them,” when the opportunity to respond publically to “Them” in directly negative ways presents itself.
+Based on the activation of our instinctive inter group thought processes and attitudes, we are too often contentious, rude and intentionally, deliberately, very openly, and obviously impolite, discourteous, and disrespectful relative to whomever we perceive to be “Them,” when the opportunity to respond publicly to “Them” in directly negative ways presents itself.

 The tone and tenor of far too many public interactions in American politics today tells us clearly that those specific instincts have been activated — those instinctive perceptions are in place — and those negative instinctive behaviors and interactions feel right to the people who are exhibiting those public levels of disrespect and openly rude language relative to other people in the political arena.